chenkennt/docascode/metadata_spec.md

 ### 2.5 Reference Section

-Reference section also contains a list of *items*, but these *items* only serve as the references by *items* in *item section* and won't show up as section in documentation.
-Also Reference *item* doesn't need to have full *properties*, it just contains some necessary information as a reference, for example, name or url.
+Reference section also contains a list of *items*, these *items* serve as the references by *items* in *item section* and won't show up in documentation.
+Also reference *item* doesn't need to have full *properties*, it just contains necessary information needed by its referrer, for example, name or url.

 In metadata file, all *items* **MUST** be referenced by *UID*.

-> It's **RECOMMENDED** to include all referenced *items* in the same file in reference section.
+> It's **RECOMMENDED** to include all referenced *items* in reference section.
 This makes the file self contained and easy to render at runtime.

 > Many programming languages has the concept of "template instantiation".
 For example, in C#, you can create a new type `List<int>` from `List<T>` with argument `int`.
 You can create a reference for "template instances".
 For example, for a class inherited from `List<int>`: